BandiMeszaros/trento-nextgen-automated-network_deployment/README.md

  > pip install -r requierments.txt

  Now you have your virtual machine set up.
-Run > pip freeze if the click module is installed properly.
+Run  'pip freeze' if the click module is installed properly.

 ## Test